sreahard/chick-tech-demo/docs/README.md

 On the following screen is where we’ll find your new app’s details.

 Add a redirect URI.
-This is the link that Spotify will need in order to safely send the user back to your app after they’ve been authorised.
+This is the link that Spotify will need in order to safely send the user back to your app after they’ve been authorized.
 Type in http://localhost:8888/callback.
 Click the ‘save changes’ button at the bottom.

 Copy down the Client ID, the Client Secret, and your redirect URI.
 You’ll need these into your server code for it to work.